EgeSythn/website/README.md

 ## Relevant technologies

-- As mentioned, this is a front-end web application with React & TypeScript, utilizing the _[Mantine](https://mantine.dev/)_ component library.
+- This is a front-end web application with React & TypeScript, utilizing the _[Mantine](https://mantine.dev/)_ component library.

-- // TO DO: Add relevant details as the project is further developed.